 Spencer G. Morgan, Esq.

 Mr. Morgan is admitted to practice law in all of the State Courts in Florida as well as Federal Court in the Southern District of Florida.
-In his limited free time, Mr. Morgan enjoys biking, travel, and spending quality time with his wife Maria and two girls, Amanda and Katelin.
+Mr. Morgan very much enjoys interacting with his clients and tries to touch their lives in a meaningful way.
+In his free time, Mr. Morgan enjoys biking, playing tennis, travel, following the Miami Heat, a good cigar on occasion, and spending time with his wife Maria and two girls, Amanda and Katelin.

 Mr. Morgan is a Preeminent AV rated attorney and part of the Million Dollar Advocate Forum

-Established in 1993, the Million Dollar Advocates Forum (which includes the Multi-Million Dollar Advocates Forum) is one of the most prestigious groups of trial lawyers in the United States.
+Established in 1993, the Million Dollar Advocates Forum (which includes the Multi-Million Dollar Advocates Forum) is one of the most prestigious groups of lawyers in the United States.
 Membership is limited to attorneys who have won million and multi-million dollar verdicts and settlements.
-There are over 4000 members throughout the country.
+There are less than 4000 members throughout the country.
 Fewer than 1% of U.S. lawyers are members.